 When it comes to managing ADHD, even the best strategies can fall flat if your wellbeing foundations aren’t in place.

-ADHD impacts the brain’s ability to regulate attention, energy, and emotions — and that regulation becomes significantly harder when you're running on empty.
-Sleep, movement, nutrition, stress control, good screen habits and connection aren’t “nice to have” — they’re essential supports for an ADHD brain.
+ADHD affects the brain’s ability to regulate attention, energy, and emotions — and that regulation becomes significantly harder when you're running on empty.
+Sleep, movement, nutrition, stress management, screen habits, and connection aren’t “nice to have” — they’re essential supports.

-You might know what helps — but without the physical and emotional capacity to use those tools, they just feel out of reach.
+You might know what helps — but without the physical and emotional capacity to use those tools, they can feel out of reach.

-That’s why coaching often starts with small, supportive changes to your health and lifestyle.
+That’s why coaching can start with small, supportive changes to your health and lifestyle.
 These aren’t about perfection or overhauling your routine — they’re about making your brain’s job easier.
 When your body and nervous system feel safer and more supported, it becomes much easier to follow through, stay focused, and reduce overwhelm.

 A regulated body creates the foundation for a regulated mind.